geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 Try out some of these features in your MyST site.

+#### 🧪 Rebuild your site

 **Each time you make changes, rebuild the site by clicking "Rebuild" at the top-right of the site.**

-Make changes, rebuild, and view the result as many time as you need!
+Make changes, rebuild, and view the result as many time as you want!

 #### Give your site a title